What do I need to know before retiring in Norway?

 When we asked people what advice they would give someone preparing to move to Norway, they said...

 "1.
 Expats should be prepared to learn Norwegian to easily navigate life in Norway, as it is the official language.
 2. Obtaining a residence permit may be complicated so it is important to understand the requirements carefully.
 3. Non-Nordic citizens may need to pass a test of language and cultural understanding in order to obtain a residence permit.
 4. There are some tax advantages to retiring in Norway such as not having to pay any tax on pensions and certain allowances.
 5. Retiring in Norway can be expensive compared to other countries, with higher costs for groceries, restaurants and housing.
-6. Although public healthcare is free for anyone living in Norway, medical treatment can still be costly so expats should consider a private insurance policy," said a member in Norway.
+6. Although public healthcare is free for anyone living in Norway, medical treatment can still be costly so expats should consider a private insurance policy," wrote a member who made the move to Norway.

 Get Quote